Skip to main content

 caution

-If you set the Default Value Historical Data Retrieval value to >0, you won’t be able to use JSON and SQL queries.
+If you set the Default Value Historical Data Retrieval to >0, you won’t be able to use JSON and SQL queries.

 Direct using CLI - YAML